WeatherBug: History

 In early 2011, AWS Convergence Technologies, Inc. (formerly Automated Weather Source) changed its name to Earth Networks, Inc.

 In April 2013, WeatherBug was the second most popular weather information service on the Internet, behind only The Weather Channel's Web site, and ahead of the sites run by Weather Underground and AccuWeather.

 In November 2016, it was announced that xAd acquired WeatherBug from Earth Networks.

+In June 2017, xAd rebranded as GroundTruth to reflect a change in company focus from advertising to media and data services.